Blasteroids

-Blasteroids is the third official sequel to the 1979 multidirectional shooter video game, Asteroids.
-It was developed by Atari Games and released in arcades in 1987.
+Blasteroids is a 1988 multidirectional shooter video game developed and published by Atari Games for arcades.
+It is the third main entry in the Asteroids series, following 1981's Asteroids Deluxe.
 Unlike the previous games, Blasteroids uses raster graphics instead of vector graphics, and has power-ups and a boss.

-Home computer ports of Blasteroids were released by Image Works for the Amiga, Amstrad CPC, Atari ST, Commodore 64, MSX, MS-DOS, and ZX Spectrum.
+Home computer versions were released by Image Works for the Amiga, Amstrad CPC, Atari ST, Commodore 64, MSX, MS-DOS, and ZX Spectrum.
 An emulated version of Blasteroids is an unlockable mini-game in Lego Dimensions.

 Gameplay

-The gameplay is basically the same as for the original.
+The gameplay is basically the same as the original.
 The player controls a spaceship viewed from "above" in a 2D representation of space, by rotating the ship, and using thrust to give the ship momentum.
 To slow down or completely stop moving, the player has to rotate the ship to face the direction it came from, and generate the right amount of thrust to nullify its momentum.
 The ship has a limited amount of fuel to generate thrust with.
 This fuel comes in the form of "Energy" that is also used for the ship's Shields which protect it against collisions and enemy fire.
 Once all Energy is gone, the player's ship is destroyed.
 The ship can shoot to destroy asteroids and enemy ships.
 The ship can also be transformed at will into 3 different versions: the Speeder with greatest speed, the Fighter with the most firepower, and the Warrior with extra armor.

-Levels

-At the start of the game, the player is in a screen with four warps indicating the game's difficulty: Easy, Medium, Hard, and Expert.
-Flying through any of the warps starts the game with that difficulty.
-Each has several galaxies, each with 9 or 16 sectors depending on difficulty.
+Each of the Easy, Medium, Hard, and Expert difficulty settings has several galaxies, each with 9 or 16 sectors.
 Once a sector is completed by destroying all the asteroids, an exit portal appears to lead the player to the galactic map screen.
-Similarly to the difficulty screen, the player can here choose which Sector to visit next.
-Completed and empty sectors can be revisited, but this costs energy.
-Sectors that are currently out of range are marked with a "?".

 Each sector consists of only the visible screen with wraparound.